g3shaa/CipherMaster/README.md

 2. **Vigenere Cipher**
     - A method of encrypting alphabetic text by using a simple form of polyalphabetic substitution.

-## Usage

-1. **Caesar Cipher**
-    - Choose option 1 to encrypt or decrypt a message using the Caesar Cipher.

-2. **Vigenere Cipher**
-    - Choose option 2 to encrypt or decrypt a message using the Vigenere Cipher.

-3. **Exit**
-    - Choose option 3 to exit the program.

 ## Input Constraints